-Compact 18-channel spectrometer measures 410 - 940 nm light at 20 nm FWHM resolution via I2C/UARTDesigned by Pesky Products, Ships from United States of America
+Compact 18-channel spectrometer measures 410 - 940 nm light at 20 nm FWHM resolution via I2C/UARTDesigned by Pesky Products in United States of America

 2018 Hackaday.io Prize Semi-Finalist!